 Who is Responsible for Implementing Cybersecurity Culture?

 Even though leadership plays a crucial role in driving cybersecurity culture, implementing and maintaining it is a collective effort.
 Every employee has a responsibility to adhere to security practices and report any potential vulnerabilities or incidents.
 Additionally, a dedicated cybersecurity team or a designated cybersecurity officer can provide guidance, conduct audits, and offer expertise to ensure the organization remains secure.
+Thus Awareness campaings in this scenario can build additional support to build the Cybersecurity culture.

 What are the Hallmarks of a Good Cybersecurity Culture?